HyperCodec/genetic-rs/README.md

 # genetic-rs
-A crate for quickstarting genetic algorithm projects
+A small crate for quickstarting genetic algorithm projects

 ### How to Use
 First off, this crate comes with the `builtin` and `genrand` features by default.
 If you want to add the builtin sexual reproduction extension, you can do so by adding the `sexual` feature.